New Linux with an Old Laptop: Fedora Core 4

 The menu structure is good, I like a menu that’s not cluttered and Fedora have managed to organise everything into only 6 headings.
 OpenOffice.org, Firefox and Evolution are all available as shortcuts on the top bar, I can’t imagine these aren’t the most commonly used applications for many people and they’re always removable if necessary.
 Also available on the top bar is a Desktop menu where you can change desktop settings, lock the screen or log out.
 I’m not sure if it’s a GNOME desktop thing or it’s something Fedora have added themselves, but there’s also a Places menu.
 This allows easy network browsing and access to your own files and mounted network shares.

-having to configure anything else (other than my account settings of course).
+The network is all set up and ready to go, I can get my email and surf the web without having to configure anything else (other than my account settings of course).
 I’ve heard plenty about Fedora’s lack of multi-media capabilities out-of-the-box, I don’t see it as a big problem as you only have to add them once.
 Flash and Java are easy enough to install for anyone familiar with Linux and certainly doesn’t take long; very few distros install these by default so I don’t see it as something to complain about.
 Not being able to play MP3s is a little unusual, but only required installing plugins for whichever application you prefer.
 Once this is done it’s on a par with other distributions.

 Fedora happily mounted my USB flash drive and put a helpful icon on the desktop, this was done consistently and without user intervention.
 It also did this for CD’s so I was happy with the desktops’ behaviour as far as removable media goes.